11 steps for PR crisis management

 Quick Search sentiment analysis.
 Ouch!

 For brands, the potential for crises has increased.
 No longer just the possibility of a natural disaster or a corporate scandal.
-In this age - where, let’s face it, we’re online all the time - brands have to contend with fake news, cyberattacks, defamatory rumors, hackers.
+In this digital age - where, let’s face it, we’re online all the time - brands have to contend with fake news, cyberattacks, defamatory rumors, hackers.

 We’re online.
-We share and spread our outrage.
+We share our outrage.

 How on earth can a brand predict and control a PR crisis?